msp/golding-spendlove-portfolio/portfolio.md

 <br />
 <br />

-.footnote[Hit 'f' on your keyboard for fullscreen viewing]
+.footnote[Hit 'f' on your keyboard for fullscreen viewing.
+Use arrow keys or swipe to navigate.
+Laptop or desktop recommended.]

 ---